jhi/cscope-grep-elisp/README.md

-# cscope-grep-elisp
+# elisp-cscope-grep

-Emacs lisp grep interface to cscope
+Emacs Lisp grep interface to cscope

 See the cscope-grep.el for usage instructions.